reydotcom/Candidate_API_Test_Solution/README.md

 ### How to run this code?

-    1.Install and start PostgreSQL if you haven't done so previously.
+    1.Install and start PostgreSQL if you haven't done so already.
+Then create the database.

     2.Navigate to the directory where you want to place the project.
     2.1.
 Clone/unpack the project from GitHub.